-The equipment of the observatory is best suited for astrometric and photometric problems.
+The equipment of the observatory is best suited for astrometric and kindred problems.
 The various eclipse expeditions from the Observatory have yielded considerable eclipse data.

-The observatory staff is at present devoting time to studies in photographic astrometry and photoelectric photometry with the 24-inch telescope, to photography with the 9-inch doublet, and to the study of the eclipses of the sun.
+The observatory staff is at present devoting time to studies in stellar parallax with the 24-inch telescope, to photography with the 9-inch doublet, and to the study of the eclipses of the sun.
 Students interested in any of these problems may work with advantage in conjunction with one of the professors.
 Results of departmental studies are published in the Sproul Observatory publications and in various scientific journals.